Four Year Strong: Brain Pain and Enemy of the World re-recording (2020-2023)

 On January 14, 2020, the band announced their next album Brain Pain, which was released on February 28, 2020, through Pure Noise Records.
 The announcement was accompanied by the release of the first two singles from the album, "Talking Myself in Circles" and "Brain Pain".

 The band featured on the song "Sundress" on the State Champs album, Kings of the New Age, that was released on May 13, 2022.
 On May 17, the band released a new single, a cover of the Green Day song "Brain Stew / Jaded", on the Pure Noise Records split single, "Dead Formats, Vol. 1".

 In Spring and Summer 2022, the band opened for New Found Glory's Sticks and Stones 20th anniversary tour, alongside Be Well.

 In October 2022, the band announced they will be releasing a re-recorded version of their 2010 album, Enemy of the World, on October 27, 2022.

 Analysis Paralysis (2023–present)

 In November 2023 and April 2024, the band released the songs "Dead End Friend" and "Daddy of Mine", respectively.
 On May 28, 2024, the band released the song "Uncooked" and announced their eighth album Analysis Paralysis.
 It was released on August 9, 2024.

-On November 6, 2025, the band released a new single, "Whiplash".
+On November 6, 2025, the band released a new single, "Whiplash", accompanied by a music video.
+That same month, they also announced they would be the direct support for The Devil Wears Prada's Flowers Spring 2026 US headlining tour, with additional support from Split Chain and I Promised The World.

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.